Perspective | As Afghanistan falls, a haunting question faces military families: Why did we do all this?

 They knew it was a quagmire, a land battle-scarred for centuries.

-“I’ve interviewed hundreds of soldiers, they all saw the futility of what was happening,” said Carl Castro, a professor at the University of Southern California’s social work school and a military veteran who studies veterans’ mental health and their stunning suicide rate, which began to rise last year, according to a Defense Department report.
+“I’ve interviewed hundreds of soldiers; they all saw the futility of what was happening,” said Carl Castro, a professor at the University of Southern California’s social work school and a military veteran who studies veterans’ mental health and their stunning suicide rate, which began to rise last year, according to a Defense Department report.

-“There was no progress being made, they had to do armed convoys for trash collectors,” Castro said.
+“There was no progress being made; they had to do armed convoys for trash collectors,” Castro said.
 “We were all asking this when we got there.
 Especially by the second rotation: ‘Why are we here?’ ”

 The veterans he talked to had to find solace, not in whether their mission in Afghanistan was successful but in the bonds they formed with their units and their own growth as humans from the experience — if they wanted to stay sane.